seekshreyas/polaris/Readme.markdown

 Mac/Linux/Unix Installation
 ==========
-1. Install X-Plane (this takes the longest)
+1. Go to http://x-plane.com/pg_downloads.html and download the demo (this takes the longest)
 2. Download source code
 3. Execute "sudo easy_install numpy twisted" in the terminal
 4. Start X-Plane and set the checkbox that outputs data